Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 Hamas, which has sometimes only confirmed the assassination of its leaders months later, offered no immediate proof that al-Hayya and other senior figures had survived.

-Qatar and Egypt have been key mediators to try and reach a ceasefire in the war in Gaza.
+Qatar and Egypt, whose foreign minister traveled to Doha on Thursday, have been key mediators to try and reach a ceasefire in the war in Gaza.
 Qatar has hosted Hamas' political leadership for years in Doha, in part over a request by the U.S. to encourage negotiations between the militant group and Israel.

 There was no immediate reaction to Sheikh Mohammed's remarks from Netanyahu, whose government has engaged in wars across the region since Hamas' Oct.
 7, 2023, assault on Israel.